220516-Java-Angular-Enterprise/P2-Nutritioknights-backend/README.md

     - They will have a choice of questioner (that will ask health goals) or just choosing class (High protien : Warrior, Mage : Higher Carb, Tank: Keto ...)
   - Users will be able to enter their health data
     - BMI
-    - Health diseases
     - Daily Calories
     - Macros
   - Users will be able to add their own foods.
   - Users will be able to add meals.
-  - Set and accomplish fitness goals.
     - If you help a user it will count as succeeding a task
   - Succeeding tasks fights monster
 - Admin
   - Admin will be able to ban users.
 ## Stretch goal
+ - Set and accomplish fitness goals.
 - Cosmetic store
 - Responsive design
 - Report Users